MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 If the resource account password expires, the device won't sign in after the expiration date.
 The password will then need to be changed for the resource account and then updated on each device.
 To avoid this, you can turn off password expiration.

 > [!NOTE]
 > Setting **Password never expires** is a requirement for shared Microsoft Teams devices.
-If your domain rules may prohibit passwords that don't expire, you'll need to create an exception for each Microsoft Teams device resource account.
+If your domain rules prohibit passwords that don't expire, you'll need to create an exception for each Teams device resource account.

 Follow the steps in one of the following tabs to turn on password expiration.